sporksmith/walking-onions-wip/specs/01-intro.md

 the directory authorities.

-Section 5 has the necessary changes to Tor's circuit extension protocol so that clients can extend to relays by index.
+Section 5 has the necessary changes to Tor's circuit extension protocol so that clients can extend to relays by index position.

 Section 6 describes new behaviors for clients as they use Walking Onions, to retain existing Tor functionality for circuit construction.